Godofredo P. Ramos Airport: Runway

 The airport has a single 1,800 m runway with a width of 45 m.
 It can accommodate aircraft as big as an A321 The runway was previously 950 m long and 30 m wide, restricting the airport to small turboprops.
 It was upgraded to the current dimensions in 2016.

 Navigational equipment for night operations were installed in the runway, making the airport capable of night operations since 2017.
 Cebu Pacific became the first airline to operate night flights to the airport.
-During night flights, propeller-driven aircraft were utilized: Cebu Pacific uses ATR 72 while PAL uses the De-Havilland Q-400’s.
+During night flights, propeller-driven aircraft were utilized: Cebu Pacific uses ATR 72 while PAL uses the De-Havilland Q-400s.

 Terminals and aprons

 The old terminal used for departing passengers.

 Godofredo P. Ramos Airport has two separate passenger terminals.
 The old terminal, located in Barangay Caticlan in Malay, is currently used for departing passengers.
 Its old apron used to handle four turboprop aircraft.
 It was used for both departing and arriving passengers until the opening of the new apron in the nearby municipality of Nabas.
 An interim terminal was built at the new apron and is used for arriving passengers to accommodate the increase in passenger traffic.

 A permanent two-level passenger terminal building is currently under construction.
 Right-of-way issues delayed the terminal's construction, missing its initial completion target of 2018.
 San Miguel Corporation awarded the construction contract to Megawide on November 28, 2024.
 The terminal broke ground on July 14, 2025, with President Bongbong Marcos leading the ceremony.
 Once completed in 2027, the new 36,470 sqm terminal would accommodate seven million passengers annually and have six jet bridges which protrude above a twelve-bay apron for Airbus A320 family aircraft.